 Looking for a simple fix to a cluttered home?
 You’ve come to the right place.
-Our five decluttering tips will make it much more manageable than those marathon cleaning and organizing days you’ve had in the past.
-Decluttering doesn’t have to be painful.
+These five easy tips from home organization experts will help you create a more effective decluttering plan.
+That means no more of those marathon cleaning days you’ve tried in the past.

 “First, figure out where to start; I suggest with whatever area bothers you most.
 Then, break it down into chunks: a bookshelf, one box, then another, the desk, one plastic tub at a time and so on.
 These are much more manageable tasks than telling yourself you’re going to tackle a whole room in one day.”